 Music Therapy has historically been at Rivendell since the late 1980’s and has had a place in the school day of students attending Rivendell since that time.
-Currently sessions are held for Patterson and Sulman on a Thursday during school term.
+Currently sessions are held for Paterson and Sulman on a Thursday during school term.
 These sessions include both group and individual times and are flexible according to the students needs on any given day.

 The group sessions usually have up to eight students attending and the individual or small group sessions can have one or two students attending.
 The young people are given the opportunity first thing on Thursday morning to elect to come to either the group time or individual time.
 During a typical Music Therapy session, there is an opportunity to play a variety of instruments including electric guitar, acoustic guitar, drum kit, bass guitar, ukulele, piano, cello, djembe and various percussion instruments.